ZaidAR49/portfolio/README.md

 - Add new projects in `client/src/data/projects-data.ts`

 ### Note
-- You can have that free Deployment for the server (backend) By using Google Apps Script and the God is in the root ./google-apps-script
+- You can have that free Deployment for the server (backend) By using Google Apps Script and the God is in the root ./google-apps-script in the main branch

 ## 👨‍💻 Author